-- The necessity of Central Vigilance Commission is essential to vigil against the misdeeds of Central Government Employees. - Central Vigilance Commission set up on the basis of a resolution adopted by the Central Government on 2nd.
-February, 1964. - How the Central Vigilance Commission's report of the investigation done by the Delhi Special Police Establishment.
+- The necessity of Central Vigilance Commission. - How the Central Vigilance Commission's report of the investigation done by the Delhi Special Police Establishment.

 The Central Vigilance Committee was established on September, 2003.
 This was as per the resolution adopted by the Government of India on 2nd.
 February 1964.
-Initially on 25th, August, 1998, Central Legislature promulgated an ordinance.
-The purpose was to set up an institution for vigilance and advising the planning, execution of planning, reviewing and reforming the vigilance work.
-The Central Legislature, after passing the Bill, sent the ordinance to the President for his assent .
-The Bill was passed on 11th.
+Initially on 25th, August, 1998, Central Legislature promulgated an ordinance. the purpose was to set up an institution for vigilance and advising the planning, execution of planning; reviewing and reforming the vigilance work.
+The Central Legislature, after passing the Bill, sent the ordinance to the President for his assent The Bill was passed on 11th.
 September 2003.
 After the approval of President by giving his signature on September 2003, the proposed bill came into action on September 2003.
 The Act was designated as Act 25.
 Later in April, 2004 Central legislation by its resolution on "Public Interest Disclosure and Protection of Informer" authorised the Central Vigilance Commission to receive complaint for allegation of corruption.
 Delhi Special Police Establishment, under the supervision of Central Vigilance Commission, help the body in investigating the complain.
 In this case Delhi Special Police Establishment act as per the Act, "Prevention of Corruption" 1988.
 The Civil Vigilance Commission exercise its power and privileges of function, independly.
-It enjoys autonomy like U.P.S.C.
+It enjoys autonomy Jike U.P.S.C.

 A cursory glance at the solutions being prescribed by various scholars gives the sense that combating corruption needs a holistic and all-pervasive approach.
-Citizens, government, private enterprises, technology tycoons, political functionaries, banks, legal functionaries - all need to pool in their expertise to prevent corrupt behaviour.
+Citizens, government, private enterprises, technology tycoons, political functionaries, banks, legal functionaries-all need to pool in their expertise to prevent corrupt behaviour.

-The Central Vigilance Commission (CVC) is conceived to be the apex vigilance institution, free of control from any executive authority, monitoring all vigilance activity under the Central Government and advising various authorities in Central Government organizations in planning, executing, reviewing and reforming their vigilant work.
-The Central Vigilance Commission (CVC) has been constituted pursuant to the 'Report of The Committee on Prevention of Corruption (K. Santhanam Committee Report) Under Ministry of Home Affairs (1963)'.
+The Central Vigilance Commission (CVC) is conceived to be the apex vigilance institution, free of control from any executive authority, monitoring all vigilance activity under the Central Government and advising various authorities in Central Government organizations in planning, executing, reviewing and reforming. their vigilant work.
+The Central Vigilance Commission (CVe) has been constituted pursuant to the 'Report of The Committee on Prevention of Corruption (K. Santhanam Committee Report) Under Ministry of Home Affairs (1963)'.
 The CVC was set up by a Government Resolution in February, 1964 on the recommendations of the Santhanam Committee.
-Consequent upon promulgation of an Ordinance by the President, the
+Consequent upon promulgation of an Ordinance by the President, the Central Vigilance Commission has been made a multi member Commission with "statutory status" with effect from 25th August,

-Central Vigilance Commission has been made a multi member Commission with "statutory status" with effect from 25th August, 1998.
+1998.
 Subsequently the CVC Bill was passed by both the houses of Parliament in 2003 and the President gave its assent on September 11, 2003.
 Thus the Central Vigilance Commission Act 2003 (No. 45 of 2003) came into effect from that date.
 The Commission was accorded the status of independent statutory authority through the Central Vigilance Commission Act, 2003.
 Accordingly, the Commission shall consist of a Central Vigilance Commissioner as Chairperson and not more than two Vigilance Commissioners as Members.
 Further a Government Resolution on "Public Interest Disclosure and Protection of Informer" in April 2004, has authorized the Central Vigilance Commission as the "Designated Agent" to receive written complaints for disclosure on any allegation of corruption or misuse of office and recommend appropriate action.

-3.3 Jurisdiction
+13.4 Jurisdiction

-Organizations falling under the jurisdiction of CVC are as follows :
+Organizations falling under the jurisdiction of CVC are as follows:

 - Central Govt.
-Ministries/Departments. - Central Govt.
+Ministriesl Departments. - Central Govt.
 Public Sector Undertakings. - Nationalized Banks, Insurance Companies. - Autonomous organizations created through an Act of the Parliament or under the administrative control of Government of India, like All India Institute of Medical Sciences, Port Trusts and Delhi Development Authority etc. - Centrally administered territories including Delhi, Chandigarh, Daman and Diu, Puducherry etc. - Societies and local authorities owned or controlled by the Govt. of India.